 First Advantage to Participate in Evercore ISI Payments & Fintech Innovators Forum

-/EIN News/ -- ATLANTA, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- First Advantage Corporation (NASDAQ: FA), a leading global provider of employment background screening and verification solutions, today announced that Scott Staples, Chief Executive Officer, and David Gamsey, EVP and Chief Financial Officer, will be presenting virtually at the 7th Annual Evercore ISI Payments & Fintech Innovators Forum on Friday, March 3, 2023 at approximately 11:00 a.m.
+ATLANTA, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- First Advantage Corporation FA, a leading global provider of employment background screening and verification solutions, today announced that Scott Staples, Chief Executive Officer, and David Gamsey, EVP and Chief Financial Officer, will be presenting virtually at the 7th Annual Evercore ISI Payments & Fintech Innovators Forum on Friday, March 3, 2023 at approximately 11:00 a.m.
 Eastern Time.
 Company management will also participate in investor meetings on Thursday, March 2, 2023.

 A live audio webcast and subsequent replay will be available for a limited time on the Company's investor relations website or accessed directly here.